victorths/conduit/conduit/doc/source/docs/application/channel.md

 Hidden in all of this discussion is the `Application<T>` object.
 Because the `conduit serve` command manages creating an `Application<T>` instance, your code rarely concerns itself with this type.

-An `Application<T>` is the top-level object in an Conduit application; it sets up HTTP listeners and directs requests to `ApplicationChannel`s.
+An `Application<T>` is the top-level object in a Conduit application; it sets up HTTP listeners and directs requests to `ApplicationChannel`s.
 The `Application<T>` itself is just a generic container for `ApplicationChannel`s; it doesn't do much other than kick everything off.

 The application's `start` method will initialize at least one instance of the application's `ApplicationChannel`.
 If something goes wrong during this initialization process, the application will throw an exception and halt starting the server.
 For example, setting up an invalid route in a `ApplicationChannel` subclass would trigger this type of startup exception.